dpep/berater_rb/README.md

 ```

 ### Sidekiq
-[Sidekiq Ent](https://github.com/mperham/sidekiq/wiki/Ent-Rate-Limiting#custom-errors) provides a framework for applying limitations to Sidekiq jobs.
-It offers a bunch of built in limiter types, and reschedules workers for a later time when limits are exceeded.
-If you prefer to use Berater's limiters within that framework, just add:
+[Sidekiq Ent](https://github.com/mperham/sidekiq/wiki/Ent-Rate-Limiting) provides a framework for applying limitations to Sidekiq jobs.
+It offers a bunch of built in limiter types, and automatically reschedules workers to be retried later when limits are exceeded.
+Berater limiters can be used seamlessly within this framework by [registering](https://github.com/mperham/sidekiq/wiki/Ent-Rate-Limiting#custom-errors) its error class.

 ```ruby
 # config/initializers/sidekiq.rb